 - Women in New York earn 89 cents, on average, for every dollar men earn.

-For women of color, that gap is much larger: African-American women earn 66 cents and Latinas earn 56 cents for every dollar earned by white non-Hispanic males (National Partnership for Women & Families).
+For women of color, that gap is much larger: African-American women earn 66 cents and Latinas earn 56 cents for every dollar earned by white non-Hispanic males.

 Pass the Reproductive Health Act, which would guarantee access to safe and legal abortion in New York no matter what happens nationally.